10: ON CONNECTED VOICES

 The film is called ‘From Beneath the Earth’ and right now we have showed it at several festivals especially those that are dedicated to Palestinian cinema and film making and it’s going to be available online pretty soon.
 But right now, it’s mostly just a trailer that’s available.
 One of the reasons we didn’t create it online is because we’re also looking for a funder or a sponsor to help us develop the page to put this all into context to do more production work so that this can actually become a series.
 The next ones we hope to have is in Saudi Arabia. and Jordan.
 So, we don’t want just to end it there in Palestine. but we want to go country to country and really show the world what young independent musicians are doing,

 We get so upset when we see that other people have the right to vote in a genuine election and not use that right.
-Because that’s what you when you end up with a situation for example.
-People said don’t worry about Trump.
+Because that’s when you end up with a situation.
+For example: People said don’t worry about Trump.
 It doesn’t concern you.
 Of course, it concerns us.
 We’re thinking now about a potential war in Iran.

 We think when people elect a president in the U.S. they’re not just electing a president for the US, they’re electing a an individual that has the capability to override Congress. to override any other decision and create a war.